Irenezs/Notes/Non-Work/DnD/Cygar Mythil'ena.md

 Whirring, hammering, and a whole manner of arcane noises escape from the 4th Tower, inside is the workshop of Cygar Pexthia, the 3rd crown princess to Pexthonia, and Artificer known across the country (for her spectacular failiures).

 "Mistress Pexthia!"
-The doors slam open, a creature only the size of a small
+The doors slam open, a creature only the size of